 Local resources include the nationally recognized Cincinnati Children's Hospital Medical Center, the Veterans Affairs Medical Center, United States Environmental Protection Agency's Andrew W. Breidenbach Environmental Research Center, and National Institute for Occupational Safety and Health.
 The University of Cincinnati College of Medicine partners with affiliated hospitals and other health care facilities with a large regional market share in Ohio, Kentucky, and Indiana.

 The applicant should have a track record of extramurally funded research and the potential of sustained research funding.
 The candidate is expected to participate in graduate (PhD, MS, MPH program) and post-doctoral training, and to provide service to the department and the College.
-Within the Department, we currently have a NIEHS funded T32 training program in Molecular Epidemiology of Children's Environmental Health and a T42 Education Research Center funded by NIOSH.
+The Department currently has a NIEHS funded T32 training program in Molecular Epidemiology of Children's Environmental Health and a T42 Education Research Center funded by NIOSH.

 Salary will be commensurate with experience and the successful candidate can anticipate a competitive start up package.

 Applications will be accepted until the position is filled.
-Applicants will be contacted and requested to send a brief outline of current research, a copy of three recent publications; and three references (including name, address, phone number, and e-mail address).
+Interested applicants should use submit (under “additional documents”) a cover letter detailing qualifications and interest in the position, current CV, brief outline of current research (1-2 pages), and three references, including name, address, phone number, and e-mail address.